Synthetic Control Inference for Staggered Adoption: Estimating the Effects of Board Gender Diversity Policies

 \section{Estimating the Effects of Board Gender Diversity Policies}

-Policy interventions to address gender equality have generated considerable debates, and in particular we focus on one that is widely adopted in many European countries: gender equality regulation on corporate boards.
-Proponents argue that a systematic change is needed to address the glass ceiling \cite[hereafter the EU Impact Assessment]{EU2012}.
-Opponents claim that policies like a quota may only benefit the few female directors, as known as ``the golden skirt'', given the supply constraint \citep{Huse2011,Seierstad2011}, and prior research finds a decrease in firm performance subsequent to these policies \citep{Ahern2012}.
-One way to reconcile the two is to consider the dynamic effects of the quota policies: do we observe negative short term consequence on firm performance, in exchange for a better long term societal gender equality.
+In this section, we apply the staggered synthetic controls method to a widely adopted policy intervention that has generated considerable debates: gender equality regulation on corporate boards.
+Proponents argue that a systematic change is needed to address the glass ceiling (see \citealp {EU2012}, hereafter the EU Impact Assessment).
+Opponents claim that these policies may only benefit the few female directors, as known as ``the golden skirt'', given the supply constraint of female directors (see \citealp{Huse2011,Seierstad2011}), and prior research finds a decrease in firm performance subsequent to these policies (see \citealp{Ahern2012}).
+One way to reconcile the two is to consider the dynamic effects of these policies: do we observe negative short term consequence on firm performance, in exchange for a better long term societal gender equality.
 Therefore, we study the implication of the policy both in the longer term and on the wider society.

 Despite the importance to study societal impacts of these policies, most existing papers investigate the policies' impact on firm performance.
-One reason is the wider societal effects may take years to be realized, making it difficult to measure.
+One reason is that wider societal effects may take time to be realized, making it difficult to measure.
 Another reason is these outcome variables, such as labor employment, are usually observed at the aggregate level, making it difficult to study in one country.
 To mitigate these concerns, in this paper, we exploit the staggered adoption of board gender policies in European countries, and apply the proposed synthetic control method for staggered adoptions to examine the magnitudes of the dynamic effects of these policies.